DirkNachbar/Docker/OracleWebLogic/README.md

 For this, download your desired patches (only the OPatch Patch 28186730 is mandatory) and place each single patch in a subdirectory `patches/00n`

 For example you want to apply directly at your Image build the Oracle CPU April 2019 for WebLogic 12.2.1.3.0 (Patch no. 29016089) and the Patch 29637821.
 Just download the 2 patches and place the Patch 29016089 in `patches/001` and the Patch 29637821 in `patches/002`.
 The OPatch Patch 28186730, which is mandatory, you need to place in `patches`.
+In case you will have a 3rd patch to install, just create the directory `patches/003` and place your patch zipfile into the `patch/003`folder, the applyPatches.sh script, which is executed within the Image build, will take care of everything ;-)

 ```
 cd dockerfiles/12.2.1.3.0/patches